Ilavarasan2002/Github-demo/README.md

-this is an example for git
+this is an example for git for B